Skip to content

 Chemistry and Physics

 Maybe a biologist character could unleash a plague or study alien creatures.
-And a geologist character could warn of an impending volcano eruption (this would be a vulcanologist, actually), or maybe help find fossil fuels.
+And a geologist character could warn of an impending volcano eruption (this would be a vulcanologist, actually), or maybe help find fossil fuels or alternatives.

 The Art and Science of Medicine